hashbangnz/cocoon/README.markdown

 This project is not related to [Apache Cocoon](http://cocoon.apache.org/).

+## THIS FORK

+This Gem was forked because for Nimbl's dynamic forms, Rails for some reason uses a naming scheme for inputs that defeats Cocoon's Javascript.
+The fork allows us to specify regexes so the Javascript can find the inputs and replace their id's for cloned forms.

+We specify this in applications that use nimbl_cms:
+`gem 'cocoon', github: 'hashbangnz/cocoon', branch: 'master'`

 ## Prerequisites

 This gem depends on jQuery, so it's most useful in a Rails 3 project where you are already using jQuery.